chtheolo/DecToHex_service/README.md

 * Less code compared to embedded SQL and handwritten stored procedures

 ### C++ Nodejs Addons
-Javascript is not the best option for complex comptutations as it is slow because it running above the Node and V8 engine.
-All javascript code is passing to the V8 engine and it is converted in C++ code.
-Then the C++ code is compiled and generates the machine code which runs into our computers.
-So it is better if you need to write software for complex computations to write C++ directly which is faster and also provides a bin number of libraries for computations ,and link the code with nodejs through the C++ addon method or through the NODE-API.
+Javascript is not the best option for complex comptutations as it is slow because it runs above the V8 engine.
+All javascript code is being passed to the V8 engine and then it is converted in C++ code.
+The C++ code is compiled and generates the machine code which runs into our computers.
+So, if you need to write software that does complex computations, you should choose to develop it in C++ directly which is faster and also provides a large number of libraries for computations
+,and link the code with nodejs through the C++ addon method or through the NODE-API.

 ### More Unit Testing